 The way Philip became interested in Rolf Method of Structural was when he was in his twenties.
 When he was a teenager until mid-twenties he had suffered from upper back, neck, and shoulder pain off due to a curvature of the spine, he also suffered from stress related chest pain, only finding momentary relief through chiropractic and massage.
 Only after receiving the Rolf Method of Structural Integration’s posture balancing program, did he actually get the relief he was looking for.

 Meet Lela, she is a licensed center director and a registered Music Together® teacher.
 In 2005, she decided to opened the Music Together center in Bloomington, IN.
 And since ever, she has been sharing her love and passion for music with many families in our community.
 Lela hosts Music together classes for infants and small children at Ekah Yoga several times per week.
 To learn more about the program and schedule a visit, follow the link to her website here.........

-Meet Amy, she offers Contemplative Dance Practice $5-10 most Saturday's at 3:30.
+Meet Amy, she offers Contemplative Dance Practice $5-10 about once a month on Saturday's at 3:30.
 Amy is a local musician who also has a long history of studying somatic movement, contact improvisation and other forms of movement improvisation.
 Contemplative Dance Practice (CDP) is a participatory movement and meditation practice that explores embodied awareness.
 It was started by Naropa University's Barbara Dilley in the 1970's.
 It involves a timed series of silent mediation, solo movement improvisation, group improvisation and free writing.
 Please wear movement clothes and bring pen and paper.
 No experience necessary.
-Email email@example.com to receive email updates for opportunities to practice CDP in Bloomington.
+Email firstname.lastname@example.org to receive email updates for opportunities to practice CDP in Bloomington.

 Learn more about Amy here.......